jmc316/cs1666_organization/teams/Tactical_RPG_team_description.md

 * Basic movement implemented for player and barbarians
     * Player: Clicking on a unit and then clicking on any tile teleports the unit to that tile.
 After moving, a context menu appears that allows you to end the unit's turn.
     * Barbarian AI: If at least one player unit is within a certain range, barbarian units will move towards the closest player unit.
 Otherwise, the barbarian unit will not move.
-    * Enemy team will simply skip turn
+    * Enemy AI team will simply skip turn
 * Implement basic turn order functionality
     * Turn order goes player -> enemy AI -> barbarians, continues indefinitely
     * “End turn” button for player skips remaining units & continues the game